Nanodesign by gkaster

 Also, you may of course post comments and contribute that way even if you are not a member.

-Very neat piece that uses Trapcode Particular intelligently in novel ways.
+Saturday, December 12, 2009 at 10:47PM Very neat piece that uses Trapcode Particular intelligently in novel ways.
 Must see! / Peder

 Ulrich notes: "It's part of my bachelor thesis 2008 and uses Trapcode Particular to creatre various structures of lines."